 Stainer justified adding them because in his words they "give greater continuity to the book, they enable us to form a more general estimate of Cromwell's speech-making, and to realise the poverty of our historical records".
-Whether we have the actual texts of these so called speeches is for the new collection of historians working with John Morrill to find out.
-After all a collection of speeches should be a accurate historical account and not a just a literary exercise.
+Whether we have the actual texts of these so called speeches is the new collection of historians working with John Morrill to find out.
+After all, a collection of speeches should be an accurate historical account and not a just a literary exercise.

 Cromwell.
 I knew not of it ; you are always welcome to me.
 I hope you have considered the proposal I made to you, and are willing to serve the Commonwealth.

-Other than the above mentioned criticism Strainer's collected speeches he seems to have held a fairly disciplined and principle editorial approach to the text of Cromwell´s speeches and writings.
+Other than the above-mentioned criticism Strainer's collected speeches he seems to have held a relatively disciplined and principled editorial approach to the text of Cromwell´s speeches and writings.
 He has only altered the text when no proper sense can possibly be made, or "where the sentences are so confused as to make restoration impossible".
 The punctuation is mostly Stainer´s.
 I am unaware if Stainer had help on this volume perhaps Professor Morrill´s team will tell us.
-Stainer has corrected the grammar but not being a expert on 17th century or that matter 21st century grammar someone with a knowledge of both will need to comment on Stainer´s accuracy.
+Stainer has corrected the grammar but not being an expert on 17th century or that matter 21st-century grammar someone with a knowledge of both will need to comment on Stainer´s accuracy.

 Morrill´s OUP team will have to to make important decisions on whether the texts used by previous editions of collected works are accurate and were they written at the time or much afterwards.
 Stainer explains the problem he had and no doubt the Oxford team will have the same problems "it is quite astonishing to find so much diversity when one of the texts appears to be fairly complete and grammatical.
 The 'only explanation that can be suggested is, that these versions were not taken down at the time of the speech, but are founded on original reports sufficiently difficult to decipher to permit of such variations".
 Morrill has already warned that while they aim to achieve the highest academic standard in their work grey areas as regards the voracity of certain of Cromwell´s speech will always exist.

-Stainer also asks whether we can prove that these speeches were originally taken in shorthand or not.
-Given the fact that well over 100 years have past since Stainer made his collected speeches we can safely say that the Oxford team has a far better knowledge of not only type of shorthand used but our knowledge of the type of printers used at the time will greatly increase our understanding and accuracy of these speeches
+Stainer also asks whether we can prove that these speeches were initially taken in shorthand or not.
+Given the fact that well over 100 years have passed since Stainer made his collected speeches we can safely say that the Oxford team has a far better knowledge of not only type of shorthand used but our understanding of the type of printers used at the time will significantly increase our understanding and accuracy of these speeches

 Stainer encountered other problems which were of a more general character.It is no doubt that the Oxford team will have to tidy up numerous speeches of Cromwell.
 Stainer believes that the significant repetition of sentences throughout these speeches seems "to show that a system of relays of writers may have been resorted to".
-What should be taken into consideration was that Cromwell was not a slow speaker and spoke for long periods so it should be borne in mind that this gives his recorders ample time for inaccurate shorthand. also given the length of some speeches if these were written down some time after the speech then the possibilities for inaccuracies and outright distortions are extremely possible.
+What should be taken into consideration was that Cromwell was not a slow speaker and spoke for long periods so it should be borne in mind that this gives his recorders ample time for inaccurate shorthand.
+Also due to the length of some speeches if these were written down sometime after the speech then the possibilities for inaccuracies and outright distortions are extremely possible.

 One strange characteristic of Stainer was to refer Cromwell as his "Highness".
-I am not sure whether he is being sarcastic or that he believed that Cromwell was all but king in name seems out of place in scholarly edition.
+I am not sure whether he is sarcastic or that he believed that Cromwell was all but king in the name seems out of place in a scholarly edition.

 1 One word of warning as to the download version of The Collected Works of Oliver Cromwell ed C L Stainer is that it is covered in grammatical errors and therefore the reader would be better off with a hardback book version.